-The physical importance of anomaly matching demands that all the arguments of \cite{Schwimmer:2010za} should be put on as explicit a footing as possible.
-Now that we have the full stress tensor 3-point function to hand, it should be possible to clarify certain remaining ambiguities.
+Given their physical importance, it is desirable to put all the arguments of \cite{Schwimmer:2010za} on as explicit a footing as possible.
+Now that we have the full stress tensor 3-point function to hand, it should be possible to clarify a number of remaining ambiguities.
 What are the precise tensor structures corresponding to the $A$ and $B$ amplitudes of \cite{Schwimmer:2010za}?
 Can we verify that the analytic structure of the $B$ amplitude, at the special kinematic point where all Lorentz invariants vanish, degenerates from a branch cut to an apparent pole?
-How does this enable us to isolate the Euler anomaly, and how precise an analogy can we make with the chiral anomaly \cite{Coleman:1982yg, Frishman:1980dq} ?
+How does this enable us to isolate the Euler anomaly, and how sharp an analogy can we make with the chiral anomaly \cite{Coleman:1982yg, Frishman:1980dq}?